sadhanaavasarala/learning-library/LabGuide400.md

 ![](images/200/step21.png)

-- From the applicaiton dashbaord step into your Ui application
+- From the application dashboard step into your UI application

 ![](images/200/step23.png)